 |Cave||1.3 mi.
 South of Central Rock Sound|

-Another fun idea is to visit some of the more popular naturally occurring land formations.
-Other options like these on Eleuthera are summarized right below.
+Another fun idea is to go see some of the more interesting area land formations.
+Other types of natural attractions on Eleuthera are displayed in the chart below.

 |Rock Formation||3.9 mi.
 Northwest of Central Gregory Town||Eleuthera|